 - “The Virtual Global Health Fellowship really helped me to open my eyes on the world surrounding me and I am extremely grateful for this opportunity.
 I know for a fact that all the information I have learned will not only be helpful for my future studies and career, but also in order to be more aware of the situations and differences of different peoples all around the globe.” – Britany

 Healthcare volunteering overseas is a great way to build up your medical skills and gain international experience as you touch the lives of patients all over the globe.
 The medical volunteering organizations and programs listed above can help you find just the right place to volunteer.
-Let the summer of 2021 define your future medical career and change how you see your place in a global community.
+Let this be the year you define your future medical career and change how you see your place in a global community.